ENVIRONMENTAL

 No data available

-All six dissolved metals received very good scores (1.00) indicating that average concentrations were well below the water quality guideline values.
+All six Dissolved metals received high scores (1.00) and very good grades (A), indicating that these were well below the water quality guideline values.

 HABITATS